lensesio/stream-reactor/kafka-connect-elastic/docs/source/elastic.rst

 This configuration defines:

-1. The name of the connectors.
+1. The name of the connector.
 2. The class containing the connector.
 3. The Elastic Search URL.
 4. Tne name of the cluster on the Elastic Search server to connect to.